How authentication works in Active Directory

 Active Directory is highly scalable, supporting thousands of users and devices.
 As an enterprise grows, Active Directory scales to meet changing organizational needs.
 It also supports multiple domains and forests, efficiently managing resources across locations and business units.

-With on-premise Active Directory authentication, authentication stays on-premise.
-On-premise refers to hosting authentication systems and processes within an organization's infrastructure and deploying and managing authentication servers on-site.
-Organizations have complete control over their authentication data for customization, tailored security, and regulatory compliance.
+With on-premises Active Directory authentication, authentication stays on-premises.
+On-premises refers to hosting authentication systems and processes within an organization's infrastructure and deploying and managing authentication servers on-site.
+Organizations have complete control over their authentication data for customization, tailored security, and cybersecurity compliance standards.

-On-premise authentication enables direct control and oversight of authentication systems.
+On-premises authentication enables direct control and oversight of authentication systems.
 Organizations can quickly respond to security incidents, implement updates, and enforce policies.
-However, it requires investing in necessary infrastructure like servers, hardware, and IT resources potentially costlier upfront than cloud authentication.
+The trade-off is upfront investment in servers, hardware, and IT resources.

 The challenges of on-premises Active Directory authentication